andres2901/StarCrew/README.md

-# Starship analysis toolkit
+# StarClust: STARship CLUSTering tool

 ## Installation

-This toolkit was specifically written to be run on Linux and requires the following software and dependencies to be installed and accessible via the system path:
+This tool was specifically written to be run on Linux and requires the following software and dependencies to be installed and accessible via the system path:
 - python 3.10.
 - java.
 - hmmer.